 In Australia, the numbers are no better since the Problem Gambling Severity Index standard use estimates that around 1.1 million everyday gamblers have acted in ways that caused or put them in danger of gambling-related issues.

 From the figures above, men seem to have the highest numbers.
 This means that men have a higher likelihood of experiencing gambling problems or becoming gambling addicts as opposed to women.
 And the worse part is that even though there are numerous treatments for gambling addiction, many men don’t find treatment or join organizations that can help them.
-Sometimes, a few are lucky enough to correct their gambling habits by changing their behavior, lifestyle, or through support from family and friends.
+Sometimes, a few are lucky enough to correct their gambling habits by changing their behaviour, lifestyle, or through support from family and friends.
 However, many of them continue to groom this habit and lose a major part of their lives to problem gambling and its effects without getting the help they need.

-Individuals dealing with gambling addiction tend to end up in serious financial problems.
+Individuals dealing with gambling addiction tend to end up with serious financial problems.
 In most cases, they can amass debts and sometimes gamble away their cars, homes, and other valuables.
 For people with compulsive gambling, their finances are not the only ones on the line, but that of their family, friends, and acquaintances.
 Sometimes they could wager funds from work, investors, etc., and this could cause legal problems and even time in jail.

 Mental and psychological problems tend to stem from betting continuously.
 This happens because this problem causes a disruption to the way the person thinks and lives.
 The effect could be an increase in social issues and strained relationships.
 Gambling addiction could also trigger other mental issues like suicide, anxiety, and depression.

 Compulsive gamblers tend to suffer, but they don’t suffer alone and tend to drag their families into it too.
 Research states that children with problem gambling parents may experience child abuse and other types of domestic violence.
-In addition, they have a higher likelihood of developing other forms of addictions and mental health issues as they grow older.
+In addition, they have a higher likelihood of developing other forms of addiction and mental health issues as they grow older.

 Since it is possible for the signs of gambling addiction to be hidden, particularly in the case of problem gamblers, it may not be easy for relatives to observe that someone close to them is dealing with a gambling addiction until it has caused severe damage.
 However, there are signs to watch out for that can help you determine if something is off.
+Some of them are:

 These are signs that indicate that there is an issue.
 However, the moment that you find out your friend or someone close to you has an issue; it is crucial that you don’t ridicule or judge them because of their gambling problem.
-This does not help in any way, neither does forcing or threatening them to stop.
+This does not help in any way, nor does forcing or threatening them to stop.
 Instead, it will encourage them to hide the problem and any other problems from you until it is too late.

 The instant you observe these signs, the first and most critical move you can make is to get an education on the matter.
 You need to support them so that they can overcome their gambling addiction.
 However, you should not render any financial help or help them clear off debts.
 Rather, you can participate in their treatment process and help them find a financial service that could clear out their debts.

 It can be hard to help a family member or friend dealing with gambling addiction to get treatment.
 This is except they are ready to do the task themselves but don’t have the needed resources to achieve it.
-Sometimes, you can convince a person to get treatment if you speak to them about their gambling and how it has negatively affected their lives and that of those around them.
+Sometimes, you can convince a person to get treatment if you speak to them about their gambling and how it has negatively affected their lives and those around them.

-For the process to go seamlessly, you need to be loving and show positivity while showing concern for their behavior.
+For the process to go seamlessly, you need to be loving and show positivity while showing concern for their behaviour.
 Reaching out to close friends and family members to occasionally confront the gambler is also a method that can work.

 Suicide is prominent among compulsive gamblers.
 If you observe that a loved one is battling depression, or is becoming more introverted than usual, or if you are having suicidal thoughts, it is best to reach out to the suicidal helpline for assistance.
 The following are some national organizations that help with suicide prevention in various countries.